 Dr. Ádám Miklósi discusses the importance of canine research in the context of humans, social competence, why dogs are individuals, and why we shouldn't rely on breed to predict behavior.

-Janis Bradley, veteran dog trainer and author of the NCRC Vision Series Publication, The Relevance of Breed in Selecting a Companion Dog, discusses whether breed label is a useful indicator of the suitability of a companion dog.
+Janis Bradley, Director of Communications and Publications and author of The Relevance of Breed in Selecting a Companion Dog, discusses whether breed label is a useful indicator of the suitability of a companion dog.

-Bill Bruce, Calgary, Alberta, Canada's former Director of Animal & Bylaw Services, discusses ineffective dog laws such as breed-specific legislation, pet limit laws, and mandatory spay-neuter, and why these broad-based forms of legislation are ineffective.
+Bill Bruce, Former Director of The City of Calgary's Animal & Bylaw Services (2000-2012), discusses ineffective dog laws such as breed-specific legislation, pet limit laws, and mandatory spay-neuter, and why these broad-based forms of legislation are ineffective.

 Dr. Kristopher Irizarry discusses the genetic basis for why dogs that look alike do not necessarily act alike.